dimx1994/iou/README.md

 make docker-run-test
 ```

-To build/run service in docker you could run:
+To build/run service in docker you can run:

 ```bash
 make docker-build